Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 distmini name Shape1 Shape2
 ~~~~~

 Calculates the minimum distance between two shapes.
-The calculation returns the number of solutions, If more than one solution exists.
-The options are displayed in the viewer(red) and the results are listed in the shell window.
+The calculation returns the number of solutions, if more than one solution exists.
+The options are displayed in the viewer in red and the results are listed in the shell window.
 The *distmini* lines are considered as shapes which have a value v.

 **Example:**
 ~~~~~